Aflac Incorporated Stock: Is AFL Outperforming the Financial Sector?

 About PRU

 Prudential Financial, Inc. is a financial services provider and global investment manager.
 The Company offers a range of financial products and services, including life insurance, annuities, retirement-related products and services, mutual funds, and investment management.
-It offers these products and services to individual and institutional customers through its own and third-party distribution networks.
-It operates in the United States, Asia, Europe and Latin America.
-Its segment includes PGIM, U.S. Businesses, International Businesses, and Corporate and Other operations.
-The PGIM segment provides investment management services and solutions related to public fixed income, public equity, real estate debt and equity, private credit and other alternatives, and multi-asset class strategies, to institutional and retail clients and its general account.
-The U.S. Businesses segment consists of the retirement strategies, group insurance and individual life products.
+It offers these products and services to individual and institutional customers through its proprietary and third-party distribution networks.
+The Company operates in the United States, Asia, Europe and Latin America.
+Its segment includes PGIM, U.S. Businesses, International Businesses, Closed Block division, and Corporate and Other operations.
+The PGIM segment provides investment management solutions across a variety of asset classes, including public fixed income, public equity, real estate, private credit and other alternatives, and multi-asset class strategies, to institutional and retail clients, as well as the Company's affiliated insurance and retirement businesses.

 About the author